ldutoit/male_female_fst/generate_freq_pipefish.md

 ```
 ###summary info:
 45939 sites RAD SNPs, 57 females, up to 167 males, but missing data.
-Number of sequenced alleles saved for each sex at each site.
+Number of sequenced alleles are saved for each sex at each site.
 ```

 ### MAF